Boeing Orbital Flight Test 2: Mission

 The first flight of Starliner after the December 2019 OFT-1 flight failed to rendezvous with the station due to software problems.
 Boeing and NASA agreed on another uncrewed flight test of the spacecraft's systems.
 As part of the original fixed-price contract this flight was paid by Boeing, at an estimated out-of-pocket cost to Boeing of US$410 million.
 The mission was planned to use the hardware, Starliner spacecraft, and Atlas V originally planned for use on the Boe-CFT crewed flight test.

 The second Atlas V N22, designated AV-082, launched the Starliner spacecraft on its second uncrewed test flight to the International Space Station.
-The capsule is intended to dock with the space station, then return to Earth to land in the Western United States after an orbital shakedown cruise ahead of Boeing Crewed Flight Test.
+The capsule docked with the space station, then returned to Earth to land in the Western United States after an orbital shakedown cruise ahead of Boeing Crewed Flight Test.

-OFT-2 is the second flight of an Atlas V without a payload fairing and with a dual-engine Centaur upper stage.
+OFT-2 was the second flight of an Atlas V without a payload fairing and with a dual-engine Centaur upper stage.
 The dual-engine Centaur uses two RL10s and is required for Starliner flights in order to provide a launch trajectory that allows a safe abort at any point in the mission.

 Boeing modified the design of the Starliner docking system after the OFT-1 flight, adding a hinged re-entry cover below the expendable nosecone for additional protection during the capsule's fiery descent through the atmosphere similar to the one used in the SpaceX Dragon 2 nosecone.
 This was tested on the OFT-2 mission.
-This flight also marked the first time that NASA's docking system was used for docking by a commercial spacecraft, as Dragon’s docking system was designed by SpaceX themselves.
+This flight also marked the first time that a spacecraft with NASA's docking system docked to the ISS, as Dragon’s docking system was designed by SpaceX themselves.